michele2c/locate-file-python-script/README.md

 You will be prompted to:

-Enter the search directory path
+Enter the search directory path.

 Specify the number of days to filter by (optional)